-The Head of Entity is the Principal of the School.
+The Head of Entity is the Principal of KCCS.
 Under the Office of the Children's Guardian Act, the Head of Entity must:

-- a) set up systems within their organisation to ensure that they are advised of any allegations of reportable conduct against employees; - b) upon receiving a reportable allegation from any person, including a staff member, notify the Children's Guardian of a reportable conduct/conviction again school employees; - c) ensure that an appropriate internal investigation of the reported allegation/conviction is conducted and completed in a reasonable time; - d) notify the Children's Guardian regarding the findings of the internal investigation; - e) inform the parent/caregiver of the affected child about the investigation into the reportable conduct unless it is 'not in the public interest' to inform them. - NB.
-Under the Children's Guardian Act (2019), it is a criminal offence to fail to report a reportable allegation/conviction to the Children's Guardian. - For more information see the Office of the Children's Guardian Fact Sheet: Heads of entities and reportable conduct www.kidsguardian.nsw.gov.au
+- a) set up systems within their organisation to ensure that they are advised of any allegations of reportable conduct against employees; - b) upon receiving a reportable allegation from any person, including a staff member, notify the Office of the Children's Guardian of a reportable conduct/conviction against school employees; - c) ensure that an appropriate internal investigation of the reported allegation/conviction is conducted and completed in a reasonable time; - d) notify the Office of the Children's Guardian regarding the findings of the internal investigation; - e) inform the parent/caregiver of the affected child about the investigation into the reportable conduct unless it is 'not in the public interest' to inform them. - NB.
+Under the Children's Guardian Act (2019), it is a criminal offence to fail to report a reportable allegation/conviction to the Children's Guardian.